How To Take Collagen Supplements

 You often hear that collagen should be taken with vitamin C to maximise its benefits and this is true to an extent.
 Vitamin C is most definitely required by the body in order to manufacture collagen.
 Most of us consider that we are getting sufficient vitamin C within our diet, but studies indicate otherwise simply because vitamin C is involved in numerous processes within our body and is readily excreted resulting in sub-optimal levels within the bloodstream.

 My recommendation is to take vitamin C whether you choose to take a collagen supplement or not.
 If you do decide to take a collagen supplement, the vitamin C supplement does not need to be taken at the same time to get the full benefits of collagen.
-There are many vitamin C supplements on the market and the one of choice is Vitamin C Zooki sachets each providing 1000mg of highly absorbable vitamin C.
+There are many vitamin C supplements on the market and the one of the best vitamin C supplement is DoSe Liposomal Vitamin C, take one teaspoon which provides1000mg of highly absorbable vitamin C directly into cells.
+Taking acidic vitamin C or even buffered vitamin C supplements simply cannot provide high doses into the body.

 What is better, collagen or hyaluronic acid?